 Pre-Service Teacher Award

-This award recognises the significant contribution made by a Queensland pre-service teacher who completed outstanding and consistent professional experiences/s, as well as the promotion of active and healthy lifestyles to the school or wider community.
+The Pre-Service Teacher Award is designed to recognise the significant contribution made by a Queensland pre-service teacher who has completed consistent and outstanding professional experience(s), as well as the promoting active and healthy lifestyles to the school or wider community.

-Ruby has demonstrated service at different levels and in various capacities.
+Jacinta has also demonstrated service at different levels and in various capacities.